ialbert/bio/docs/bio-explain.md

     bio explain --build

-The command will download the most up to date data and build a new database.
-The process mighjt take about half an hour - though the completion speed depends on the hard drive write speed, solid state drives finish much faster.
+The command will download the most up-to-date data and build a new database.
+The process might take about half an hour - through the completion speed depends on the hard drive write speed, solid-state drives finish much faster.